jasonhanks/k8v/README.md

 # k8v (Kubernetes Viewer)

-k8v is a command line utility used to view various information about a Kubernetes cluster at a glance.
+k8v is a command line utility used to view information about a Kubernetes cluster.
+It allows the user to view multiple resources at once, optionally in a hierarchy, as well as provide filtering capabilities.

 Note: this tool is not intended as a replacement for *kubectl* and is only intended to provide more flexible visibility into a Kubernetes cluster.